igbatov/sci-map/README.md

 It seems that we should
 1) attract specialists to add known facts, theories and formulate viable hypothesis to the problem (for some problems non-specialists is also ok)
 2) attract enthusiasts that are willing to somehow take part in hypothesis testing

-What can attract specialists?
-It seems they like to get as well as share knowledge in a field (and gather community kudos).

 We are looking to create community and rules that will deliver easily explorable information and connections (in some form of a map) with emphasize on formulation of viable hypothesis and steps to be taken to test them with current actual status of research.